Global Chief Marketing Officer & Consumer Revenue at Condé Nast; former Chief Marketing Officer, Stitch Fix

 By Jeff Moag

-Deirdre Findlay T’00 is chief marketing officer at Stitch Fix, a company poised to disrupt the retail industry with personalized clothing packages delivered directly to customers’ doors.
+Deirdre Findlay T’00, now global CMO of Condé Nast, previously served as chief marketing officer at Stitch Fix, a company poised to disrupt the retail industry with personalized clothing packages delivered directly to customers’ doors.
 It’s a billion-plus dollar company with plenty of room to grow in the $345-billion retail apparel industry, but coming from her previous gig as global marketing chief for Google’s home group, it feels almost like a startup.

 She took on the role in June 2018 and set about transitioning Stitch Fix’s messaging from explaining what it is (an algorithm-driven personal shopping service that seems to know your style better than you do) to how it can change your life.
 The company’s first integrated brand campaign launched in February with a big push centered around the Oscars.